-26. The success of the Makiko Kimura Works has resulted in significant copying of the creative content protected by Plaintiff's copyright registrations.
+26. The success of the Makiko Kimura Work has resulted in significant copying of the creative content protected by Plaintiff's copyright registration.
 Plaintiff has identified numerous fully interactive websites and marketplace listings on various platforms.
-Each Defendant targets consumers in the United States, including the State of Illinois, and has offered to sell and, on information and belief, has sold and continues to sell infringing products that violate Plaintiff's intellectual property rights in the Makiko Kimura Works ("Infringing Products") to consumers within the United States, including the State of Illinois.
+Each Defendant targets consumers in the United States, including the State of Illinois, and has offered to sell and, on information and belief, has sold and continues to sell infringing products that violate Plaintiff's intellectual property rights in the Makiko Kimura Work ("Infringing Products") to consumers within the United States, including the State of Illinois.

-- 27. Upon information and belief, Defendants facilitate sales by designing the Defendant Internet Stores so that they appear to unknowing consumers to be authorized online retailers, outlet stores, or wholesalers selling genuine Makiko Kimura Products. - 28.
-The Defendant Internet Stores intentionally conceal their identities and the full scope of their piracy operations in an effort to deter Plaintiff from learning Defendants' true identities and the exact interworking of Defendants' illegal operations.
+27. Upon information and belief, Defendants facilitate sales by designing the Defendant Internet Stores so that they appear to unknowing consumers to be authorized online retailers, outlet stores, or wholesalers selling genuine Makiko Kimura Products.

+28. The Defendant Internet Stores intentionally conceal their identities and the full scope of their piracy operations in an effort to deter Plaintiff from learning Defendants' true identities and the exact interworking of Defendants' illegal operations.
 Through their operation of the Defendant Internet Stores, Defendants are directly and personally contributing to, inducing, and engaging in the sale of Infringing Products as alleged, often times as partners, co-conspirators, and/or suppliers.
-Upon information and belief, Defendants are an interrelated group of infringers working in active concert to knowingly and willfully manufacture, import, distribute, offer for sale, and sell Infringing Products. - 29.
-Upon information and belief, at all times relevant hereto, the Defendants in this action have had full knowledge of Plaintiff's ownership of the Makiko Kimura Works, including Plaintiff's exclusive right to use and license such intellectual property and the goodwill associated therewith. - 30.
-Defendants often go to great lengths to conceal their identities by often using multiple fictitious names and addresses to register and operate their massive network of Defendant Internet Stores.
-Upon information and belief, Defendants regularly create new websites and online marketplace accounts on various platforms using the identities listed in Schedule A to the Complaint, as well as other unknown fictitious names and addresses.
-Such Defendant Internet Store registration patterns are one of many common tactics used by the Defendants to conceal their identities, the full scope and interworking of their massive pirating operation, and to avoid being shut down.
+Upon information and belief, Defendants are an interrelated group of infringers working in active concert to knowingly and willfully manufacture, import, distribute, offer for sale, and sell Infringing Products.

+29. Upon information and belief, and at all times relevant hereto, the Defendants in this action have had full knowledge of Plaintiff's ownership of the Makiko Kimura Work, including Plaintiff's exclusive right to use and license such intellectual property and the goodwill associated therewith.